 Default value: 20

-HashDeltaSubjectCount: This is the maximum delta allowed between subject hash counts of the emails to be correlated.
+HashDeltaSubjectCount: The maximum difference that's allowed between the subject hash counts of the emails to be correlated.

 Default value: 0

-HashMinAddressCount: This is the minimum hash count matches required on the recipients list for the emails to be correlated.
+HashMinAddressCount: The minimum hash count matches required on the recipients list for the emails to be correlated.

 Default value: 2